vikas148/javascript-questions/quiz2.md

 ```

 4 What are Events in Javascript?
->>
+>>JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page.
+When the page loads, it is called an event.
+When the user clicks a button, that click too is an event.
+Other examples include events like pressing any key, closing a window, resizing a window, etc.

 5 What is a string?
->>string is a primitive datatype in javascript or we can say that string is a
+>>string is a primitive datatype in javascript or we can say that string is a sequence of one or more characters that may consist of letters, numbers, or symbols

 6 What is an array?
 Is it static or dynamic in Javascript?